 Robbie Brady had the same billing when he emerged from Old Trafford and he added his own stunning contribution to a mostly positive night with two fine goals, the second a luxurious curled free-kick which delivered Ireland's fourth goal and a knock-out blow to Jurgen Klinsman.

-The two debutants lit up the Aviva last night with some sublime skills and provided a much needed antidote to all the racucous and disturbing events of the last while
+The two débutantes lit up the Aviva last night with some sublime skills and provided a much-needed antidote to all the raucous and disturbing events of the last while.

-After a week of cartwheeling headlines and emotions, the sight of a spread of new faces to watch and assess was more than welcome.
+After a week of cartwheeling headlines and emotions, a line-up of fresh new faces to watch and assess was more than welcome.

 This may have been a November friendly, traditionally a game shoe-horned in to annoy people like Roberto Martinez, but for the first time in days, it was possible to focus on football to the exclusion of all things Roy Keane.

 Better still, more than 30,000 came out for this game, one of the best crowds for a friendly since Manchester United opened the stadium.